 Is there any cuisine more satisfying than Indian food?
 Perhaps not in London!
 Trishna offers a taste of coastal Indian cuisine, set in a charming, chic atmosphere in a great part of town.
 If you didn’t think Indian could be plated beautifully, think again.
 Like most Michelin starred restaurants, the lunch menu offers truly excellent value, with a wide variety of options to choose.
 The aloo chat is a guaranteed smile maker.

 Price: From £26 for 3 dishes (lunch) Link: Trishna

 This modern gastropub by Heston Blumenthal dishes up traditional British cuisine with a highly creative twist.
 Long story short: if you’re into food photography, bring your camera.
 These plates are picture perfect and scrumptious.
 Both service and atmosphere are excellent, and if you can make it there for the Sunday roast, you’re in for a real, classic treat.

-This picturesque countryside setting demands beautiful food to match.
-The regularly changing menu feels like a showcase in creativity, with an endless array of carefully plated dishes bursting with all things flavor.
+This picturesque countryside setting demands beautiful food to match the idyllic settling.
+The regularly changing menu feels like a showcase in culinary creativity, with an endless array of carefully plated dishes bursting with all things flavour bomb.
 If you feel like sticking around, they also offer a cookery school.
-What better place to learn!
+What better place to learn, than from the best!